ucdavisdatalab/workshop_julia_basics/_sources/chapters/21_syntax-features.md

 x .= x .+ sqrt.(x)
 ```

-To write this even more concisely you can wrap your code in the broadast macro, which applies the dot operater to all of the operators.
+(Optional) To write this even more concisely you can wrap your code in the broadast macro, which applies the dot operater to all of the operators.
 ```julia
 # Template
 @. x = f(x)